 Students enrolled in this course will execute a history or applied-history project as outlined in their research proposals completed during Semester 1 (HIST3701 - Historical Research Capstone I).
 Throughout this course, students will conduct independent research and complete their research-based projects using a format of their choice (research paper, website, set of posters, podcast and audio-visual documentary, etc).
 Students' projects will focus on history and history-related topics or themes connected, directly or indirectly, to the Caribbean region.
 Students will make use of methods, skills and approaches learned during the course of their major.
-Research projects will be supervised by a member of staff assigned by the Department of History and Archaeology and presented in a special seminar organized by the Department of History and Archaeology.
+Research projects will be supervised by a member of staff assigned by the Department of History and Archaeology.